-$W{\rm vol}$ volumetric water content,
+- ${\rm 20}~W{\rm Vol}~$ volumetric water content,

-BD bulk density $[g cm^{-3}]$,
+- BD bulk density $[g cm^{-3}]$,

-2.65 particle density $[g cm^{-3}]$.
+- 2.65 particle density $[g cm^{-3}]$.

-The cores were first exposed to 20 °C temperature for pre-incubation before the air-dried samples were wetted to the desired soil moisture levels of 25 % WFPS (M25), 50 % WFPS (M50), and 75 % WFPS (M75), respectively: at these points the weight of the watered cores was recorded.
+The cores were first exposed to $20 \,^{\circ}$ C temperature for pre-incubation before the air-dried samples were wetted to the desired soil moisture levels of 25 % WFPS (M25), 50 % WFPS

+(M50), and 75 % WFPS (M75), respectively.
 To avoid a bias of follow-up measurements, all three soil moisture levels were analyzed with independent cores.
 The moisture content was adjusted bi-daily by weighing the cores and adding evaporated water at least one hour prior to the measurements.
-Note that we report average trace gas fluxes for the second segment of each incubation step in order to exclude transition effects from raising temperatures.
-Soil cores were sealed with gas-permeable foil immediately after the sampling procedure to minimize the evaporative loss of water.
-During the course of the incubation period, the temperature was step-wise increased from 20 to 30 and to 40 °C. In-between measurement events, all soil cores were incubated in thermostat cabinets (Lovibond ET 651-8, Tintometer GmbH, Dortmund, Germany) at the prescribed incubation temperature.
-The cabinets were ventilated with low-flow pumps to prevent CO_2 enrichment or temperature gradients.

-The air-dried soil cores were measured for up to 10 days prior to the initial wetting at each incubation run to record the baseline emission and to test the detection setup.
+Note that we report the reported average trace gas fluxes for

+- the second segment of each incubation step were derived by excluding measurements immediatley after temperature adjustments (day 0-3 after temperature change) in order to exclude transition effects from raising temperatures.
+Soil cores were sealed with gaspermeable foil immediately after the sampling procedure to minimize the evaporative loss of water.
+During the course of the incubation period, the temperature was step-wise increased - from 20 to 30 and to 40 °C. In-between measurement events, all soil cores were incubated in thermostat cabinets (Lovibond ET 651-8, Tintometer GmbH, Dortmund, Germany) at the prescribed incubation temperature.
+The cabinets were ventilated with low-flow pumps to prevent CO2 enrichment or temperature gradients. - The air-dried soil cores were measured for up to 10 days prior to the initial wetting at each incubation run to record the baseline emission and to test the detection setup.
 N2O, NO and CO2 emissions were measured approximately every second to third day.
 After the initial wetting, soil cores were incubated and measured until the initial "pulse-event" leveled off and flux rates approached a relatively stable emission level.
 Afterwards, the temperature was raised to 30 °C and measurements continued.
-After 2-3 weeks of incubation at 30 °C, the temperature was increased again by 10 °C to 40 °C. A schematic of the incubation and measurement schedule is given in Fig. 2.
+After 2-3 weeks approximately 10 days of incubation at 30 °C, the temperature was increased again by 10 °C to 40 °C. A schematic of the incubation and measurement schedule is given in Fig. 2.
+2 (note that due to laboratory access limitations we did not measure the 40 °C incubation step in the M25 run).

 The static chamber technique (e.g, Smith et al., 1995) was used to measure N2O and CO2 fluxes.
 The soil cores were closed with gas-tight lids equipped with a port and septum for gas sampling.
 The headspace of each of the 12 soil cores (T1P1, T1P3, T1P5, and T3P1; n = 3) was determined individually (average headspace volume 1.54 L).
 Four gas samples of 5 mL chamber air were drawn from the port at 0, 20, 40, and 60 min after closure using 20 mL plastic syringes fitted with three-way stop-cocks and injected into vacuumized sampling veils.
-The sample veils and a set of veils with standard gas mixture for calibration (0.4 ppmv N2O, 400 ppmv CO2; Air Liquide, Düsseldorf, Germany) were placed into two auto-sampler systems (HT280T, HTA s.r.l., Brescia, Italy) attached to gas chromatographs (SRI 8610C, SRI Instruments, Torrance, CA, USA) systems equipped with a 63Ni electron detector (ECD) for N2O analysis and an flame ionization detector and methanizer for CO2 analysis.
+The sample veils and a set of veils with standard gas mixture for calibration

+(0.4 ppmv N2O, 400 ppmv CO2; Air Liquide, Düsseldorf, Germany) were placed into two auto-sampler systems (HT280T, HTA s.r.l., Brescia, Italy) attached to gas chromatographs (SRI 8610C, SRI Instruments, Torrance, CA, USA) systems equipped with a 63Ni electron detector (ECD) for N2O analysis and an flame ionization detector and methanizer for CO2 analysis.
 We used high-purity N2 as carrier gas and installed ascarite filter to exclude any interference of CO2 on N2O detection.
 Flux rates of N2O and CO2 were calculated from the observed linear increases of sampled chamber air using linear regression (e.g., Papen and Butterbach-Bahl, 1999).